zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/02-sinhala-google.md

 [Msdiv 96] (# msdiv96) # msdiv96 .ref .msdiv} "Someone in all lusts
 Vitharagivu also associated with Akinchanayatana and was the same person except for the fear of the consequences below.
-Are you not going to be in that Akinchannayatana? ”Ayushmat Upasivathame Questions Does.
+Are you not going to be in that Akinchannayatana?
+"Ayushmat Upasivathame Questions Does.

 [Msdiv 97] (# msdiv97) # msdiv97 .ref .msdiv} "Someone has lost all lust